William is a roster panellist for the Ontario College of

 and was a member on its Discipline, Registration, Patient Relations,

 and Inquiries, Complaints and Reports committees.
 He was also the

 chair of the Alternative Dispute Resolution (ADR) Group.

 William is a chartered mediator and lecturer in the theory and

 practice of dispute resolution especially, mediation, conciliation,

-background in investigation, ADR training and delivers conflict
+an extensive background in investigation, ADR training and delivers

-management system design. he provides ADR advisory services and
+conflict management system design. he provides ADR advisory services

 William has conducted thousands of mediations, facilitations and